 In chemotherapy, the tumor cells are destroyed using strong drugs.
 The treatment can be combined with other cancer treatments, such as surgery or radiation therapy.

 This type of treatment focuses on eliminating the specific abnormalities occurring inside the tumor cells.
 These cells are destroyed when the abnormalities are blocked by targeted drug treatments.

 It strengthens your body’s immune system in order to recognize and eliminate cancer more effectively.
 Immunotherapy can be provided in various forms like cancer vaccines, targeted antibodies, cytokines, and adoptive cell transfer, among others.

 A machine emits high-energy X-rays that destroy cancer cells.
 It can also use protons or other types of energy.
 In this type of treatment, the high-energy beams target the cancer cells and destroy the genetic material that aids in their growth.

 Carcinoid tumors are often detected by accident when people are conducting tests for other diseases.
-Tests that are performed to diagnose carcinoid tumors are:
+Tests that are performed to diagnose this disease are: